Michael Smurfit Graduate Business School

 The UCD Michael Smurfit Graduate Business School is the graduate business school of University College Dublin (UCD) and is located in Blackrock, Dublin, Ireland, on the site of the former teacher-training Carysfort College.
 Undergraduate business education is provided by the Quinn School of Business on the main Belfield campus of UCD.

-It originates from the UCD Faculty of Commerce, founded in 1908, which became the first institution in Europe to offer a Master of Business Administration (MBA) degree, in 1964.
-In 2018 the Financial Times ranked the school as 1st in Ireland and 23rd overall in their ranking of the Top 100 Business Schools in Europe.
-UCD's Michael Smurfit Graduate Business School is ranked 28th in the Financial Times' ranking of leading European Business Schools in 2021.
+It originates from the UCD Faculty of Commerce, founded in 1908.
+UCD's Michael Smurfit Graduate Business School is ranked 24th in the Financial Times' ranking of leading European Business Schools in 2023.
 The business school's Masters in International Management is ranked 3rd in the world.

+History

+In 1964 UCD became one of the first European universities to offer a Master of Business Administration (MBA).
+In 1991, the Graduate School of Business moved to the dedicated campus at Blackrock.
+The school is built upon an extraordinary leadership gift from Dr Michael WJ Smurfit.

 Memberships

 The Smurfit School is a member institution of the Association to Advance Collegiate Schools of Business International (AACSB), the European Quality Improvement System (EQUIS), the quality improvement system administered by the European Foundation for Management Development, and the Association of MBAs.
 The school is also a member of the Global Alliance in Management Education, an alliance of 26 academic institutions and over 50 leading multinational corporations.